smhurf/lewagon_challenges/05-ML/07-Ensemble-Methods/README.md

 # Ensemble Methods

-A one day long challenge is waiting for you today 🚀🚀🚀
+A special challenge is waiting for you today 🚀🚀🚀